xrettle/WFGY/TensionUniverse/BlackHole/Q082_binding_problem.md

 ```

 where `epsilon_bind(e, r_level)` is a small threshold that depends on the encoding and resolution but does not grow without bound as the quality of data and analysis increases.

+Thresholds `epsilon_bind(e, r_level)` are chosen or calibrated in advance, according to the TU Tension Scale Charter, and are not tuned on the same test data used to evaluate World T_bind vs World F_bind style claims.

 ### 4.3 High tension binding regimes